I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 - Now your green beans are prepped and ready either for the fridge for later use or you can continue to cook them.

 - Place a pan over medium heat.
-Melt the butter and add green beans into the pan.
+Melt the butter and add green beans to the pan.

 - Add all spices and stir to coat.